#AEM

 Then, you’ll need to do a readiness check on your existing version of AEM.
 This will help identify ways in which your version is and isn’t compatible with the cloud service.

 The quickest way to run this check is to use Adobe’s Best Practice Analyzer.
 You can download a detailed report of your cloud readiness.
 This handy document will point you toward incompatibility issues you’ll need to fix before you can migrate.
+The BPA checks your AEM instance against cloud service requirements and provides an assessment of your current AEM implementation by identifying areas that follow AEM best practices.
+You can download a detailed report of your cloud readiness.
+This document will point you toward incompatibility issues you’ll need to fix before you can migrate.

 Depending on the level of difficulty of your migration, you’ll then need to build a right-sized team to handle the migration process.
 It’s also important for you to establish the KPIs you want this migration to focus on.